JoshCheek/javascript-ftfy/README.md

 as if you were in a language like Ruby or Python, but the code will still run asynchronously, without blocking.

+For an example, of what this means, check out [examples/sync-example.js](sync-example.js).

 How to use
 ----------